noir-lang/noir/docs/docs/dev_docs/contracts/main.md

 <InstallNargoInstructions />

 :::info
 For those coming from vanilla Noir, the nargo version used for aztec.nr is tracked seaprately to nargo for vanilla noir, so be sure to use the nargo version shown above
 :::

 ## Install Noir tooling

 There are a number of tools to make writing Aztec.nr contracts more pleasant.
 See [here](https://github.com/noir-lang/awesome-noir#get-coding).

 ## Tutorials

-See the [Standard Token Contract tutorial](../tutorials/writing_token_contract.md) for more info on getting set up to write contracts.
+See the [Token Contract tutorial](../tutorials/writing_token_contract.md) for more info on getting set up to write contracts.

 ## Learn more